selmahassan/DebugDemon---CS370/docs/project_structure.md

 ### api

-`/comments/route.ts` - houses the POST functions for a listing’s comment section.
+`/comments/route.ts` - Houses the POST functions for a listing’s comment section.
 Calls to these functions require a `listing_id`.

-`/comments/[id]route.ts` - houses the GET and DELETE functions for a listing’s comment section.
+`/comments/[id]route.ts` - Houses the GET and DELETE functions for a listing’s comment section.
 Calls to these functions require a `listing_id`.

-`/forgotpassword/route.ts`- houses the POST and PUT functions for when a user forgets their password.
+`/forgotpassword/route.ts`- Houses the POST and PUT functions for when a user forgets their password.
 The POST generates a unique password reset token and sends an email to reset the password.
 The PUT updates the password in the database for that user.

-`/images/route.ts` - houses the POST and DELETE functions for files in our Vercel Blob store.
+`/images/route.ts` - Houses the POST and DELETE functions for files in our Vercel Blob store.
 The POST requires a filename while the DELET requires the URL generated during the POST for that blob.

-`/listing/route.ts` - houses the GET and POST functions for product listings.
+`/listing/route.ts` - Houses the GET and POST functions for product listings.
 Calls to these functions do not require a `listing_id`.

-`/listing/[id]/route.ts` - houses the GET, PUT, and DELETE functions for product listings.
+`/listing/[id]/route.ts` - Houses the GET, PUT, and DELETE functions for product listings.
 The url must contain the `listing_id` after `api/listing/`.
 These api calls will look up the product listing using the `listing_id` in the database, and will fetch, update, or delete it.

-`/logout/route.ts` - houses the POST functions for logging a user out.
+`/logout/route.ts` - Houses the POST functions for logging a user out.
 This function removes the user information from the cookies and local storage.

-`/user/route.ts` - houses the POST function for adding a new user into the database.
+`/user/route.ts` - Houses the POST function for adding a new user into the database.
 Calls to these functions will also create a `hashedPassword` for added user security.

-`/user/[id]/route.ts` - houses the GET, PUT, and DELETE functions for users.
+`/user/[id]/route.ts` - Houses the GET, PUT, and DELETE functions for users.
 The url must have the `user_id` after `api/user/`.
 These api calls will look up the user using the `user_id` in the database, and will fetch, update, or delete it.

-`/userlistings/[id]/route.ts` - houses the GET functions for a specific user's listings.
+`/userlistings/[id]/route.ts` - Houses the GET functions for a specific user's listings.
 The url must have the `user_id` after `/userlistings[id]/route.ts`.
 The GET api call will look up the listings with the specified `user_id` in the database.

-`/userlogin/route.ts` - houses the POST and GET functions to check that a specific user exists in our database when logging in.
+`/userlogin/route.ts` - Houses the POST and GET functions to check that a specific user exists in our database when logging in.

-`/verify/route.ts` - houses the GET function to verify a user's email after signing up.
+`/verify/route.ts` - Houses the GET function to verify a user's email after signing up.
 After a user verifies their email, their verified status is turned to `true` in the database.

 ## src/components

 ## src/enums and src/types

+These files define the types for each object.

+`enums/category.ts` - Exports the types of categories for a listing and maps it out with the category_ids in the postgres database.

+`types/comment.ts` - Exports the types for the values in a Comment object.

+`types/commentProps.ts` - Exports the types for the values in a CommentProps object for the props passed to the AddComment and UserComment components.

+`types/deleteModalProps.ts` - Exports the types for the values in a DeleteModalProps object for the props passed to the DeleteModal component.

+`types/itemDescriptor.ts` - Exports the types for the values in a Descriptor object for a listing.

+`types/itemType.ts` - Exports the types for the values in a ItemType object for a single listing.

+`types/listing.ts` - Exports the types for the values in a Listing object for a single listing.

+`types/stickyAlert.ts` - Exports the types for the values in a StickyAlert object for alerts.

+`types/user.ts` - Exports the types for the values in User and Signup_User objects.

+`types/userType.ts` - Exports the types for the values in a User object.